Plan your visit

 - Port Alberni: 2 hours

-Travel by bus, commercial air and foot passenger ferry
+By bus, commercial air and foot passenger ferry

 Different transportation options to reach the park include bus, commercial air, and foot passenger ferry.